 Evaluation Level

-The Evaluation level contains 5 concepts.
+The Evaluation level includes five concepts.
 Every collection except for KUBI use the Resource Use Constraints concept.
 The KUBI collection doesn’t contain any of the concepts in the Evaluation Level.
 Every CSDGM record is missing a project description.
 While individual records may describe the project as a larger work citation, not all larger work citations are project descriptions.
 Thus, the documentation dialect does not contain an explicit location for project description information.
-It is of note that 5 member nodes that use the EML dialect do not use the concept in their collections and only 4 collections exist where you can expect to see a project description at least 9 out of 10 times: GLEON, ONEShare, PISCO and TERN.
+It is of note that five member nodes that use the EML dialect do not use the concept in their collections and only four collections exist where you can expect to see a project description at least 90% of the time: GLEON, ONEShare, PISCO and TERN.
 The LTER sample only contains the concept in 40 records, or 16% of the sample.